thongtran715/hubspot/README.md

 ## Disclaimer

-Since Conversation API introduces a concept called `contact_id` which helps identifies the identity of the sender i.e SMS , WhatsApp phone number, Facebook Contact Id.
+Conversation API introduces a concept called `contact_id` which iss the identity of the sender (e.g. SMS, WhatsApp phone number, Facebook Contact Id)

 This app will save the `phone number` to hubspot using `contact_id`.
-And Hubspot can always retrieve the detail of the contact using Sinch Get Contact API (https://developers.sinch.com/reference#contact_getcontact)
+And Hubspot can retrieve contact details using Sinch Get Contact API (https://developers.sinch.com/reference#contact_getcontact)